 - The TCP CM listens on port 19790 by default.
-Node A wants to connect to node B. A creates a TCP socket and connects it to B, and then waits for a randomly amount of time for an acknowledgement.
-If an acknowledgment is not received, A will start the connect procedure again. - B accepts the socket and when B wants to connect to A, it will lookup the previously accepted socket and send a TCP\CONN header to A. - B considers the connection established if the send was successful and then notifies the upper layer of the established connection. - A receives the TCP\CONN header and notifies the upper layer of the connection.
+Node A wants to connect to node B. A creates a TCP socket and connects it to B, sends a TCP\CONN message and then waits for a randomly amount of time for an acknowledgement.
+If an acknowledgment is not received, A will restart the connection procedure. - B accepts the socket and when B wants to connect to A, it will lookup the previously accepted socket and read the TCP\CONN header.
+Then, it will send an acknowledgement TCP\CONN header to A. - B considers the connection established if the send was successful and then notifies the upper layer of the established connection. - A receives the TCP\CONN header and notifies the upper layer of the connection.

-If both nodes try to connect to each other at the same time, neither of the nodes will receive an acknowledgment.
+If both nodes try to connect to each other at the same time, neither of the nodes will receive an acknowledgment since the headers are sent on different sockets.
 This will lead to retries of the connection procedure.
 The timeouts for the retries are random.